 Volunteers are a very important part of our Family Intervention Services program.
 Whether expanding awareness of our program, working directly with families, providing in-kind services, or assisting with the transportation needs of our clients, volunteers have a vital role to play.
 If you are interested in volunteering, please take a look at our volunteer opportunities or contact us here.

-Lutheran Services of Georgia’s Family Intervention Services department receives funding from the Department of Human Services, Promoting Safe and Stable Families, Division of Family and Children Services, LIRS, United Way Coastal Empire, Fulton County Health and Human Services, Georgia State University, and many more which enables us to help families in need.
+Lutheran Services of Georgia’s Family Intervention Services department receives funding from the Department of Human Services, Promoting Safe and Stable Families, Division of Family and Children Services, LIRS, United Way Coastal Empire, Georgia State University, and many more which enables us to help families in need.
 Funding also provided in part by the Fulton County Board of Commissioners under the guidance of the Department of Housing and Community Development CSP Program.

 FIS success is measured by the following outcomes: